TheodoreEhrenborg/tiny_stories_sae/docs/src/introduction.md

 And indeed, the cat flies:

 > There once was a cat named Mittens.
 Mittens was very fast and loved to play with his friends.
-One day, Mittens saw a bird fly in the sky like an orange taxi.
+One day, Mittens saw a bird fly in the sky like an orange taxi.<br><br>
 > Mittens said to his friend, "I wish I could fly like a bird."
-The bird replied, "That's easy, just go slow and never be foolish sometimes."
+The bird replied, "That's easy, just go slow and never be foolish sometimes."<br><br>
 > Mittens practiced every day, getting better and better.
 One day, they passed each other and Timmy said, "Wow, you're so good at flying!"
-Mittens' friends laughed and said, "We are like angels!"
+Mittens' friends laughed and said, "We are like angels!"<br><br>
 > From that day on, Mittens was never lazy again and always remembered to practice and race with other kids.
-He felt happy and free while flying high in the sky.
+He felt happy and free while flying high in the sky.<br>
+><|endoftext|>